The receptionist at my clinic came in during the middle of a surgery. One look at her face and I knew there was a problem.

-A client had brought his dog, Queenie, straight to the surgery.
-Queenie had been acting oddly all morning, then collapsed and started to seize.
-Now she was unconscious, floating in and out of fits; she was in a bad way.
+A client had rushed in his Staffordshire Bull Terrier, Queenie, who had been acting oddly all morning, then collapsed and started to seize.
+Now she was unconscious, floating in and out of fits.

 I drew blood, but Queenie’s condition was too dire to wait for the results before acting, so I treated presumptively for milk fever while the blood tests were run.

 Within a short time of the injection working, she relaxed a little and, rather than seize, her muscles twitched.
 After about half an hour, she slowly came around and lifted her head, seemingly confused and exhausted.

 The mother loses more calcium in her milk than she can draw from her diet or the reservoir of her bones.
 The net loss of calcium means her blood levels fall dangerously low.

 This excitability manifests itself in the early stages as tremors or twitching.
 If nothing is done, the dog can progress to full-blown fits, and she loses consciousness.

 Why Milk Fever Happens

 The bones act as a storehouse for calcium, and at times of high demand (such as feeding puppies), the tiny parathyroid glands in the neck release a hormone that stimulates bone to give up calcium.

 Over the days and weeks she is feeding the pups, her accessible calcium reserves run out.
-Eventually the “net loss” of calcium reaches a critical level, which is when milk fever occurs.
+Eventually, the net loss of calcium reaches a critical level, which is when milk fever in dogs occurs.

-Treating Milk Fever
+Treating Milk Fever in Dogs

 - Poor coordination, staggering as if drunk